 You can install the NTA Flow Storage database and the Orion database on separate SQL servers.
 This option considers building a separate SQL server for the NTA Flow Storage database.

-SolarWinds NTA 2019.4 requires MS SQL Server 2016 SP 1 or later to run the NTA Flow Storage database.
+SolarWinds NTA 4.4 and later require MS SQL Server 2016 SP 1 or later to run the NTA Flow Storage database.

 The list below provides key resources to monitor and situations when you should consider a dedicated server for the NTA Flow Storage database:

 - You are experiencing performance issues on the SQL server with co-located Orion database and NTA Flow Storage database.

 - The NTA pages take a long time to load.

 - Flow processing is slow.
 You see dropped packets in the logs, charts are empty or they have gaps, or you see less data than expected.

 - Log files contain long running queries or SQL client timeout errors.